openaps/docs/docs/Automate-system/vizualization.md

 cmd = ns-upload <br>
 args = https://YOURWEBSITE.azurewebsites.net 5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8 (this is the hashed version of your API_SECRET password) <br>

 The last line args = should contain the URL of the Nightscout website.
 Note that for Azure it is important to include the https:// before the URL>  What follows is the hashed version of your API_SECRET password.
-To get the hased version of the password, put your password into this website:  http://www.sha1-online.com/
+To get the hashed version of the password, put your password into this website:  http://www.sha1-online.com/

 For example, if your password is "password" (without quotes) it will return 5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8